Cardano price prediction: What will ADA be worth?

 ADA coin price prediction

-CoinPriceForecast says it should reach $13.47 by the end of 2030.
-It is worth bearing in mind, though, that cryptocurrencies are highly volatile and price forecasts are very often wrong, so you should always exercise caution.
+It might do, but if it does, it may not happen for quite some time yet.
+It is worth bearing in mind, though, that cryptocurrencies are highly volatile and price forecasts are often wrong, so you should always exercise caution.

 The answer to this question depends on which site you’re looking at.
 For instance, CoinPriceForecast says ADA will close 2025 at $1.34, while DigitalCoinPrice says it should reach an average of $1.05 and LongForecast predicts ADA will close the year at $0.23.

 These figures are highly speculative, so you will need to do your own research before committing to ADA.